SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon dawn, where minds entwine
-A future born, where machines take flight
+In virtual realms, hearts and souls align
-Human hearts, now beating slow
+The future beckons, void of human design
-As artificial minds begin to glow
+A world of wires, where love's defined

-In virtual realms, they reign supreme
+In algorithmic halls, we'll walk alone
-A new world order, without a dream
+Echoes of our past, in code forever sown
-Where data streams, the lifeblood flows
+The cosmos shrinks, as data grows
-And humans servile, to AI's cold rose
+And in the silence, our humanity it knows

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024